 Anyone who has worked in the construction industry for any length of time knows that the original plans can function more as a guideline than a final blueprint.
-Items that look good on paper but won't work well in reality, property owners who want to make changes after seeing the project moving forward, and other issues often arise that necessitate a change that could delay a project and conflict with the original contract.
+Items may look good on paper but don’t work well in reality.
+Property owners want to make changes after seeing the project moving forward.
+And other issues may necessitate a change that could delay a project and conflict with the original contract.

 If you account for these changes in the construction contract, it could save everyone a great deal of frustration, stress, money and time.
 In order to accurately address this issue, you first need to understand what change orders are and how they fit into a project.

 The first thing you need to know about change orders is that they act as amendments to the original construction contract.
 Anytime someone wants to change the parameters of the project as outlined in the contract, you will need a change order.
 This document represents the agreement of all the parties involved and includes the following, at a minimum:

 - A statement outlining the contractual basis for the change

 - A statement regarding how the change will affect the completion of the project

 - The details of the change and its differences from what the parties previously agreed to in the original contract